WakiMak/trentent.github.io-forked/_posts/2013-12-17-slow-powershell-csv-reading-and-object-generation.md

 regedit /s "$env:temp\MetaReg.reg"
 Get-Date</pre>

-The CSV file we have has about 1500 lines in it.Â To generate the registry key utilizing this method took 6 minutes and 45 seconds.Â This is unacceptably slow.Â I then started googling ways to speed up this processing and came across this article:
+The CSV file we have has about 1500 lines in it.
+To generate the registry key utilizing this method took 6 minutes and 45 seconds.
+This is unacceptably slow.
+I then started googling ways to speed up this processing and came across this article:
 <http://stackoverflow.com/questions/6386793/how-to-use-powershell-to-reorder-csv-columns>

-Where Roman Kuzmin suggested to handle the file as a text file instead of a PowerShell object.Â The syntax used to generate convert the file into objects that can replace text as needed is a bit different but I decided to explore it.Â His example code is as follows:
+Where Roman Kuzmin suggested to handle the file as a text file instead of a PowerShell object.
+The syntax used to generate convert the file into objects that can replace text as needed is a bit different but I decided to explore it.
+His example code is as follows:

 <pre class="lang:ps decode:true ">$reader = [System.IO.File]::OpenText('data1.csv')
 $writer = New-Object System.IO.StreamWriter 'data2.csv'